Long March 9: 2021, new design

 On 24 June 2021, Long Lehao, chief designer of the Long March series, provided some updates regarding the Long March 9 at the University of Hong Kong in a presentation titled "Long March Rocket and China's Aerospace".
 The original design, called the 11th version (2011), had been supplanted by a new design, called the 21st version, which featured many changes, including an enlarged diameter of 10.6 meters, a length of 108 meters, and a weight of 4,122 tons.
-16 YF-135 liquid oxygen kerosene engines, each with over 300 tons of thrust, will be used in the first stage; 120-ton hydrogen-oxygen engines will be used in the second and third stages, with four in the second stage and one in the third stage.
+16 YF-135 liquid oxygen kerosene engines, each with over 300 tons of thrust, will be used in the first stage; 120-ton hydrogen-oxygen engines will be used in the second and third stages, with four in the second stage, and one in the third stage.
 All fuel tanks were changed to a common bulkhead design, and all external boosters had been removed.
 The payload capacity to low Earth orbit was increased from 140 to 150 metric tons, and the payload to trans-lunar injection was increased to 53 tons.
 Long noted that this new version was still under review at the time of the presentation.

-The new design is seen as being more suitable for first stage reuse, and a response to SpaceX's Starship.
-(The 2011 design for LM9 is seen as matching USA's Space Launch System.)
+The new design was seen as being more suitable for first-stage reuse, and was a response to SpaceX's Starship, while the 2011 design for LM9 was seen as matching the NASA's Space Launch System.

 2022, reusable

-On 23 April 2022, Long Lehao, chief designer of the Long March series, provided some updates regarding yet another new design for the Long March 9.
+On 23 April 2022, Long provided some updates on yet another new design for the Long March 9.
 This one, referred to as Version 22, is a reusable, booster-less design very similar to Version 21.
-The second stage and third stages will be powered by 120-tonne hydrolox engines, just like Version 21.
-Four engines on the second stage and one engine are in the third stage.
+The second and third stages will be powered by 120-tonne hydrolox engines, just like Version 21.
+Four engines are on the second stage and one engine is in the third stage.
 However, the first-stage and second-stage core diameters have been increased to 11 meters, while the third-stage diameter is 7.5 meters.
 The total length has been increased to 111 meters, with a mass of 4122 tonnes.
 The first stage will be powered by twenty-six 200-tonne methane/LOX engines instead of the YF-135 engine from the previous design.
 Payload capacities are 150 tonnes to LEO and 50 tonnes to TLI.

-During October 2022, Long Lehao once again disclosed the new design of the Long March 9.
-The diameter of the first and second stages of the new version changes back to 10.6 meters, the diameter of the third stage becomes the same as the first and second stages, the total length increases to 114 meters, and the first stage power is changed to twenty-four of 240 tons kerosene/LOX engine.
-The payload capacity are 100-160 tonnes to LEO, and 35-53 tonnes to TLI.
+In October 2022, Long Lehao once again disclosed the new design of the Long March 9.
+The diameter of the first and second stages of the new version changed back to 10.6 meters, the diameter of the third stage became the same as the first and second stages, the total length increased to 114 meters, and the first stage power was changed to twenty-four of 240 tons kerosene/LOX engine.
+The payload capacity is 100–160 tonnes to LEO, and 35–53 tonnes to TLI.